MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/create-manual-proforma-invoice.md

 - On the **Project Contracts** list page, open a project contract, and then select **Create Invoice**.

     An invoice is generated for all transactions for the selected project contract that have a status of **Ready to Invoice**.
-These transactions include time, expenses, materials, milestones, and other unbilled sales journal lines that may have been confirmed
+These transactions include time, expenses, materials, milestones, and other unbilled sales journal lines.

 Follow these steps to create invoices in bulk.